unbam/Leaflet.SlideMenu/README.md

 `height:` Set the height of the slide menu.
 Defaults to '100%'
 `direction:` Set the direction of the slide menu animation.
 Defaults to 'horizontal'
 `changeperc:` The percentage of total size by one movement.
 The unit is percent.
 Defaults to '10'
 `delay:` The display of the slide menu set the speed for moving one by "X"px ("X" is calculated from `changeperc`).
 The unit is milliseconds.
 Defaults to '10'
+`icon:` Set the menu icon for 'Font Awesome' of the slide menu.
+Defaults to 'fa-bars'

 ## Methods